-Dubbed as the “ultimate outdoor lifestyle center”, Southlands serves a necessary shopping, dining and entertainment needs for the locals of Aurora.
-On a beautiful sunny day, of which Colorado has many, it’s great to stroll around at this open air mall.
+Dubbed as the “ultimate outdoor lifestyle center”, Southlands serves a necessary shopping, dining, and entertainment needs for the locals of Aurora.
+On a beautiful sunny day, of which Colorado has many, it’s great to stroll around this open-air mall.
 The ambiance is lovely and decorated by the season.

 16th Street Mall

 As a final option, you could consider stopping off at 16th Street Mall in Downtown Denver.
-While it’s not a traditional mall by any sorts, it is a beautiful pedestrian friendly promenade.
+While it’s not a traditional mall by any sort, it is a beautiful pedestrian-friendly promenade.
 There are stores and restaurants lining the different blocks and side streets.
 Entertainment, including street performers and people watching, is easy to find.

-There are also breweries and other stores that offer visitors a behind the scenes look at how they operate, so if you fancy something a little different during your stay then this is an option.
-The free RTD Mall Bus uses the road, which stops on every block picking up and dropping off passengers.
+There are also breweries and other stores that offer visitors a behind-the-scenes look at how they operate, so if you fancy something a little different during your stay then this is an option.
+The free RTD Mall Bus uses the road, which stops on every block to pick up and drop off passengers.
 There is no exchange needed, just hop on and off.